berryamin/Python/Python-3/Doc/library/codecs.rst

    when *name* is specified as the errors parameter.

    For encoding *error_handler* will be called with a :exc:`UnicodeEncodeError` instance, which contains information about the location of the error.
 The error handler must either raise this or a different exception or return a tuple with a replacement for the unencodable part of the input and a position where encoding should continue.
-The encoder will encode the replacement and continue encoding the original input at the specified position.
+The replacement may be either :class:`str` or :class:`bytes`.
+If the replacement is bytes, the encoder will simply copy them into the output buffer.
+If the replacement is a string, the encoder will encode the replacement.
+Encoding continues on original input at the specified position.
 Negative position values will be treated as being relative to the end of the input string.
 If the resulting position is out of bound an :exc:`IndexError` will be raised.

    Decoding and translating works similar, except :exc:`UnicodeDecodeError` or :exc:`UnicodeTranslateError` will be passed to the handler and that the